AminovSarvarbek/sammiagency/README.md

 ## Credits

-Created for Sarvarbek Agency by [Your Name]
+Created for Sammi Agency by Sarvarbek